 - 2023 Theatre Arts

 - 2024 Literary Arts

 HOW INDIVIDUAL ARTISTS CAN APPLY FOR ARTS LEGACY FUND GRANTS

 As a registered charitable foundation, the Osprey Community Foundation is restricted by law to making grants to “qualified donees” as defined under the federal Income Tax Act.
 This limitation means that individual artists are NOT eligible to receive grants from The Osprey Community Foundation in their own name.
-The application must come from a registered charity.
+The application must come from a qualified donee.